Universality for bond percolation in two dimensions: Universality of arm exponents

 The hypothesis required for the separation theorem concerns a lower bound on the probabilities of open and open$^*$ box-crossings.
-Let $\om\in\Om$ and let $R$ be a (non-square) rectangle of $\RR^2$.
-A lattice-path $\pi$ is said to \emph{cross} $R$ if $\pi$ contains an arc (termed a \emph{box-crossing}) that lies in the interior of $R$ except for its two endpoints, which are required to lie, respectively, on the two shorter sides of $R$.
+Let $\omega\in\Om$ and let $R$ be a (nonsquare) rectangle of $\RR^2$.
+A graph-path $\pi$ is said to \textit{cross} $R$ if $\pi$ contains an arc (termed a \textit{box-crossing}) lying in the interior of $R$ except for its two endpoints, which are required to lie, respectively, on the two shorter sides of $R$.
 Note that box-crossings lie in the longer direction.
-The rectangle $R$ is said to \emph{possess an open crossing} (\resp, \emph{open$^*$ dual crossing}) if there exists an open path of $G$ (\resp, open$^*$ path of $G^*$) crossing $R$, and we write $C(R)$ (\resp, $C^*( R)$) for the event that this occurs.
-Let $\sT$ be the set of translations of $\RR^2$, and $\tau\in\sT$.
-Let $H_n=[0,2n]\times[0,n]$ and $V_n=[0,n]\times[0,2n]$, and let $n_0=n_0(G)<\oo$ be minimal with the property that, for all $\tau$ and all $n \ge n_0$, $\tau H_n$ and $\tau V_n $ possess crossings in both $G$ and $G^*$.
-Let
+The rectangle $R$ is said to \textit{possess an open crossing} (resp., \textit{open$^*$ dual crossing}) if there exists an open path of $G$ (resp., open$^*$ path of $G^*$) crossing $R$, and we write $C(R)$ [resp., $C^*( R)$] for the event that this occurs.